ahmedkaludi/easy-appointments/trunk/readme.txt

     - Time table overview
     - **Export to CSV (for Calc, Excel...)**

-= Need even more like Google Calendar, iCalendar, WooCommerce or Twilio SMS support? = There is extension plugin that you can buy and add to your Easy Appointments plugin :
+= Need even more like Google Calendar, iCalendar, WooCommerce or SMS support? = There is extension plugin that you can buy and add to your Easy Appointments plugin :

 * Google Calendar with 2 way sync